nickerso/nih-response-15-002/README.md

 The main content file is `body.tex`.
+The formatted output viewer page is [here](http://sbmlteam.github.io/nih-response-15-002/).

 ## If you want to edit directly from here, in your browser